amarkos/JDRCinPractice/README.md

-# JDRCinPractice
-Joint dimension reduction and clustering in practice
+# Joint dimension reduction and clustering in practice

 Coming soon...